 The top board connects to the frame with four snap-type plastic fasteners that allow easy removal of the board.
 This board contains the Nixie tubes, and transistorized Nixie tube drive circuitry, along with other circuitry related to generating the display.
 A larger-scale Hitachi HD-3101 IC serves as a 16-bit shift register related to scanning the display.
 The display is multiplexed, meaning that each digit is lit only for a short period of time, with the refresh rate happening fast enough that the display appears constant to the human eye.
 This technique reduces the component count for driving the display dramatically.
 The display board contains 15 integrated circuits, and 44 transistors, most of which are used in the high-voltage drive circuitry for the Nixie tubes.
 The display board has a wire harness with an edge connector at one end that plugs into an edge connector on the main board.

-The "H.E.C.
-(Hayakawa Electric Co. and "NEC" (Nippon Electric Co. etchings on the circuit boards
+The "H.E.C."
+(Hayakawa Electric Co.) and "NEC" (Nippon Electric Co.) etchings on the circuit boards

-Interestingly, it appears that the manufacture of the circuit boards in this machine were a joint venture between Hayakawa Electric Co. (the original name for Sharp) and Nippon Electric Co. (the former name for NEC).
+Interestingly, it appears that the manufacture of the circuit boards in this machine were a joint venture between Hayakawa Electric Co. (the original name for Sharp Corp.) and Nippon Electric Co. (the former name for NEC).
 The circuit boards, which are made of phenolic, have both H.E.C.
 (Hayakawa Electric Co.) and NEC nomenclature etched on the boards.
 It is clear that Sharp Corp. made a strategic arrangement with NEC sometime in the late 1960's to be a major consumer of NEC's early MOS IC's, and perhaps the partnership spread to the point where NEC was a major subassembly contractor for Sharp.
-Sharp engineers would design the circuity, and NEC would design and manufacture the circuit boards.
+Sharp engineers would design the circuitry, and NEC would design and manufacture the circuit boards.
 This isn't historically verified, but appears to be the likely scenario.
 The circuit boards have traces on both sides of the board, with feed-through holes providing connections between the sides of the board.
 A few jumper wires on the component side of the boards provide for connections which couldn't be routed by circuit board traces.

 The Base and Chassis of the Compet 241

-The base of the machine, made of moulded ABS plastic, contains the power supply and logic boards.
+The base of the machine, made of molded ABS plastic, contains the power supply and logic boards.
 The power supply is a modular affair, contained within a metal enclosure to minimize radiation of electromagnetic energy.
 By the early '70s, American government regulations had begun to limit the radiated energy from electronic equipment, which probably is what prompted this power supply design.
 The power supply is situated across the rear section of the machine.

 Rear Panel Cover for "Programmer" Connector